rattananen/funny-img/README.md

 ﻿## Features

-- generate ascii art from some BMP and some PNG.
+- Generate ascii art from some BMP and some PNG.
-- can modify ascii output.
+- Can modify ascii output.
-- the code is cross platform (maybe).
+- The code is cross platform (maybe).

 ## usage